ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 term that should be used.

-*OntologyTerm identifier* - An identifier for a single ontology term from a single ontology source specified as a CURIE (preferred) or PURL
+*OntologyTerm identifier* - An identifier for a single ontology term from a single ontology source specified as a CURIE (preferred) or PURL.

-*OntologySource* - the name of ontology from which the term is obtained. e.g. 'Human Phenotype Ontology'
+*OntologySource* - the name of ontology from which the term is obtained. e.g. 'Human Phenotype Ontology'.

 *OntologySource identifier* - the identifier -a CURIE (preferred) or PURL for an ontology source e.g. http://purl.obolibrary.org/obo/hp.obo